ProJobless/Charme/doc/faq_errors.md

-###Unable to connect to mongoDB
+###Unable to connect to MongoDB

-One reason may be that apache has not loaded mongodb.
+- One reason may be that apache has not loaded the mongodb module.
 Try

 `service httpd restart` on Fedora or `service apache2 restart` on Debian
+- Another reason can be a missing /data/db directory.
+Use mkdir to create One
+- MongoDB needs ca. 3 GB diskspace for its journal, otherwise it will not start.
+You see this exception when typing mongod into the console

 ### How to check loaded PHP modules